TrinhHuuGiang/learn_Latex/Note/_200_LaTeX_wikibook/_203_compile.md

+#### Note
+- Output file name should not include space ` `, some TeX tools misunderstand and wrong behavior

 ## Basic compile and export a pdf
-- Below is a basic build command for Bash when build content only have some tex file implemented in `main_file.tex`
+- Below is a basic build command for Bash when build content only have some tex file implemented in `main_file.tex` but with some special file additon like `.bib` must have support tool `bibtex`.
+Better method using `latexmk` is convenient by automatic build.
 ```bash
     mkdir -p ./build && \    # && continue execute next command if program return 0(ok) else ignore after &&
     pdflatex -output-directory="./build" -jobname="OUTPUT_file_PDF"  main_file.tex